Azaijah/Syllogimind/README.md

 # Syllogimind

-Syllogimind is a sophisticated application developed in Go, designed to engage users in enhancing their logical reasoning capabilities through the generation and solving of syllogisms.
+Syllogimind is a application developed in Go, designed to engage users in enhancing their logical reasoning capabilities through the generation and solving of syllogisms.
 Grounded in Relational Frame Theory (RFT), a psychological theory of human language and cognition, Syllogimind offers a unique approach to developing cognitive skills.
 RFT posits that humans learn language and cognition through the relational linking of concepts, and Syllogimind leverages this theory to provide a powerful educational tool.

 ## Features